Fuller Smith & Turner Enhances Shareholder Value with Buyback

 - Make smarter investments with weekly expert stock picks from the Smart Investor Newsletter

-Fuller, Smith & Turner PLC has repurchased 2,500 of its ‘A’ ordinary shares at a price of 694 pence each as part of its ongoing share buyback program.
-The move is aimed at consolidating its share capital, now consisting of 39,282,339 shares, with 4,006,151 held in treasury.
-This strategic action reflects the company’s commitment to enhancing shareholder value.
+Fuller, Smith & Turner PLC has repurchased 20,000 of its ‘A’ ordinary shares at a consistent price of 690 pence each as part of its ongoing share buyback program.
+The repurchased shares will be held in treasury, affecting the company’s total voting rights, which now stand at 35,241,188.
+This move is part of Fuller’s strategy to manage its share capital and enhance shareholder value.

 For further insights into GB:FSTA stock, check out TipRanks’ Stock Analysis page.